kaaarolin/Anime-list/Frontend/README.md

-# REACT frontend with an AniList API
+# Anime list built in React with AniList API and favorite list stored in local storage